stolostron/managedcluster-import-controller/docs/detach_managed_cluster.md

 [comment]: # ( Copyright Contributors to the Open Cluster Management project )

-# Detatching a managed cluster
+# Detaching a managed cluster

 ## User action